Skip to main content

 Sarah Berquist holding and biting into radishes.

 Sarah Berquist currently teaches courses in the Sustainable Food and Farming undergraduate program.
-Sarah offers contemplative and participatory courses in farm-based agriculture education, social justice, food systems, and personal sustainability.
+Sarah offers contemplative and participatory courses in farm-based agriculture education, sustainable agriculture and food systems, and specialty cut floral production and design.

 Sarah Berquist holding and biting into radishes.